Mykrobin/Virtualization-Xen-src/docs/misc/xen-command-line.markdown

 placed at, whereas `<` in place of `@` just specifies an upper bound of the address range the area should fall into.

-< and below are synonyomous, the latter being useful for grub2 systems
-which would otherwise require escaping of the < option

 ### credit2\_balance\_over
 > `= <integer>`

 ### credit2\_balance\_under
 > `= <integer>`

-### credit2\_cap\_period\_ms
-> `= <integer>`

-> Default: `10`

-Domains subject to a cap receive a replenishment of their runtime budget once every cap period interval.
-Default is 10 ms. The amount of budget they receive depends on their cap.
-For instance, a domain with a 50% cap will receive 50% of 10 ms, so 5 ms.

 ### credit2\_load\_precision\_shift
 > `= <integer>`